 Step 2: Melt chocolate with butter in a double boiler (a pan placed over another pan of simmering water).
 Stir till the chocolate melts, and you have a glossy, smooth mixture.

-- Soy milk has to be lukewarm, so it doesn’t seize the chocolate when you mix it in.
+- Soy milk should be warm, so it doesnโt seize the chocolate when you mix it in.

-- If you’re worried about overbaking, keep an eye out after you cross the 30-minute marker.
+- If youโre worried about overbaking, keep an eye out after you cross the 30-minute marker.
+Resist opening the oven door to check.

 - Tent the cake with foil in case the top starts browning too fast.